-Today, the railway bridge has been beautifully restored as a spacious pedestrian bridge and offers superb views of the Black Oak river emptying into the harbour and the estuary beyond.
+Today, the railway bridge has been beautifully restored as a spacious pedestrian bridge and offers superb views of the Black Oak river flowing into the harbour and the estuary beyond.
 The restored railway station is now home to the local council offices.

 North of the bridge, St Patrick’s Catholic Church towers high above the town and is a fine example of the Irish Romanesque style.
 It is renowned for its stained glass window of The Last Judgement by eminent Irish glass artist Harry Clarke, one of 17 in eight churches around the county.